 As a head coach in the Capital District Minor Football Association, you will be counted on to represent the association in a constructive and positive manner at all times.
 You must always keep the child's best interest front and centre and you must always ensure that the environment around your team is a positive one.
 Because of this, there will be certain expectations and responsibilities that the association will have on you as a head coach and these should be a common occurrence in the day to day operations of your team.
-As the head coach, you are one of the most important role models that your players and their parents have to measure their actions and themselves to.
+As the head coach, you are one of the most important role model that your players, their parents, your assistant coaches, opposing coaches and the Officials have to measure their actions and themselves to.
 The example that you set is the one they will emulate - good or bad.